uigywnkiub/explend-app/README.md

 - **Receipt Scanning**
   Upload receipts—Explend extracts key details and fills in your transactions automatically.

+- **Attach Images**
+  Users can attach images to transactions for better tracking and record-keeping.

 - **Custom Categories**
   Edit or add categories to suit your personal needs.